(Including Harassment, Sexual Harassment/Misconduct, or Illegal Discrimination)

 - It should be noted that this duty to conduct an inquiry, regardless of whether the alleged recipient of discriminatory behavior wishes to proceed, is different than the policy that applies for cases of sexual misconduct between students.
 To this end, where employment is involved, the University must proceed with the intent to eliminate a hostile work environment and protect all community members from the potential of future discriminatory misconduct.

 Procedures for Reporting - Staff members, faculty members, or students who believe they have been harassed by an employee of the University are encouraged to report the issue immediately to the Director of Human Resources.
-Alternatively, a report can be made to the claimant's supervisor, Vice President, or Dean responsible for the accused offender's department.
+Alternatively, a report can be made to the complainant's supervisor, Vice President, or Dean responsible for the accused offender's department.
 Upon making a report of harassment or other misconduct, you may be asked to provide the information in writing.
 Reports may also be made through online reporting systems maintained by the University.
 Both the bias incident reporting system and the sexual misconduct reporting system provide web-based options for reporting discriminatory misconduct.
 Following are websites for these reporting systems:

 A staff member, faculty member, or student may contact the Director of Human Resources without first contacting other officials identified above.
 Any party may have an advisor or advocate in these proceedings; however the advisor or advocate may not participate in, or represent, a complainant in this process.
 Every effort will be made to ensure the confidentiality of the information received as a part of the process.